Glassdoor Job Posting - How To Get Solid Candidates Each Time

 3. Add Basic Job Post Information

-The next page will prompt you to enter basic info about your job.
+The next page will prompt you to enter basic info about your job, before you go to the registration form.

 You'll have a chance to write a more detailed job title after this point, and we've got some advice on that below.
 Location is the city or region where you want your job posting to be seen.
 Big cities are generally a bit more expensive (more on that too).